 For this balsa wood bridge, I used a ‘K-Truss’ design with seven vertical members and 6 ‘K-Trusses’ per side.
 The K’s were the most challenging part of the build, because I had to calculate each ones length, and the approximate measure of the angle I had to cut into each one.
-All in all, the bridge took around 10 hours of work over a three-day weekend (plus glue-drying time, of course).
-This website is where I originally found the ‘K-Truss’ […]
+All in all, the … Read more Classic ‘K-Truss’ Bridge Design (Balsa Wood)

 The K Truss design was a variant from the Parker truss design.
 The Parker, in turn, came from the Pratt truss.
 The idea of the K truss is to break up the vertical members into smaller sections.
 This is because the vertical members are in compression.
 The shorter a member is, the more in can resist buckling from compression.